guyroyse/imbaru/myridia.md

 # Familiar Names

 Characters can never remember the weird fantasy names we make up for characters.
 So why bother.
 The gods are given memorable names with related meanings in the real world drawn mostly from Greek and Latin (with a little Sanskrit thrown in for fun).
 Helios is the sun god, the moon gods are Therion and Chandra.
 The dwarven city-state is Lithos and the city where the priesthood have their observatory to study the sky and catalog the gods is called Theopolis.
 The book they catalog the gods in, the Astronomicon.
-The Dwarves have Greek names like Nicholas, Polynikes, or Theodosia.
-The Men have Latin names like Julia, Marius, or Flavia.
+The Dwarves have Greek names like Nicholas, Polynikes, or Theodosia and write with Greek letters.
+The Men have Latin names like Julia, Marius, or Flavia and write in Latin letters.

 # Elves are Dangerous